mozilla-services/merino-py/docs/ops.md

 ## Settings

-Merino's settings can be specified in two ways: a YAML file placed in a specific location, or via environment variables.
-Not all settings can be set with environment variables, however.
-Notably, provider configuration must be done with its own YAML file.
+Merino's settings are managed via Dynaconf and can be specified in two ways: by a TOML file in the `merino/configs/` directory, or via environment variables.
+Environment variables take precedence over the values set in the TOML files.
+TOML files set with the same environment name that is currently activated also automatically override defaults.
+Any config file that is pointed to will override the `merino/configs/default.toml` file.
+Read below for more specific details.

 ### [File organization](#file-organization)